akobr/strong-beaver/README.md

 Service | Stateful or stateless, singleton and long-life service, which is registered in system.
 ServiceLocator (IoC) | [ServiceLocator](https://msdn.microsoft.com/en-us/library/ff648968.aspx) is an abstraction of IoC container, which is used in the framework.
 Store | In memory storage, responsible for caching and reusability of objects.
-Strategy | Lightweight service / behaviour inside a intance of object, which is used in unit of work approach.
+Strategy | Lightweight service / behaviour inside a instance of object, which is used in unit of work approach.
 TVMS (Tidy View and Model Separation) | Universal architectural pattern for any layered application.
 View Model | Bindable model of view, brinks for MVVM and binding is a grout.
 XAML | In the Microsoft solution stack, the universal binder is a markup language called XAML.